Phala-Network/dstack/README.md

 # Troubleshooting

-### Error from teepod: qemu-system-x86_64: -device vhost-vsock-pci,guest-cid=<id>: vhost-vsock: unable to set guest cid: Address already in use
+### Error from dstack-vmm: qemu-system-x86_64: -device vhost-vsock-pci,guest-cid=<id>: vhost-vsock: unable to set guest cid: Address already in use

-`teepod` may throw this error when creating a new VM if the [Unix Socket CID](https://man7.org/linux/man-pages/man7/vsock.7.html) is occupied.
+`dstack-vmm` may throw this error when creating a new VM if the [Unix Socket CID](https://man7.org/linux/man-pages/man7/vsock.7.html) is occupied.
 To solve the problem, first, you should list the occupied CID:

 ```bash
 ps aux | grep 'guest-cid='
 ```

 Then choose a new range of the CID not conflicting with the CID in use.
-You can change `build/teepod.toml` file and restart `teepod`.
+You can change `build/vmm.toml` file and restart `dstack-vmm`.
 This error should disappear.
 For example, you may find 33000-34000 free to use:

 ```toml
 [cvm]